Quilt Barn and Wine Trail

 - Corn block commemorating the history of the farm at Scholz Farm: 2728 SW Golf Course Road

-Stop for a quick bite at Forest Hills Golf Course, or head over to the Unger Farm Store and Berry Café.
+Stop for a quick bite at Forest Hills Golf Course, or head over to the Unger Farms Store and Berry Café.
 This seasonal u-pick farm offers delightful treats at the Berry Cafe inside its farm store, featuring waffles, panini and more.

 The second winery stop of the day is Ardiri Winery & Vineyards.
 This estate winery features wine crafted from the grapes grown at in vineyards in the Tualatin Valley, as well as Napa Valley, California.
 The result is lush, flavorful wines that artfully blend the complementary tastes of the two different wine regions.